A

 npm install -g @anthropic-ai/claude-code

-PowerShell or WSL2
+PowerShell / WSL2

 npm install -g @anthropic-ai/claude-code